michaperki/Nomi-Financial-Dashboard/README.md

 The output script is saved in the compiled_scripts folder.

 ## Process
-At ahe highest level, the process is as follows:
+At the highest level, the process is as follows:
 ```mermaid
 graph TD;
     A(<b>Initialize</b> <ol><li>detect environment</li><li>declare constants</li><li>create output list</li>) --> B;